Our Sponsors

 • Modified Checklist for Autism in Toddlers – Revised with follow-up (M-CHAT-R/F)

-The rate of success for the M-CHAT -R/F, for example, is not 100%, so it is used in combination with health and family history to identify children at risk.
+The rate of success for the M-CHAT -R/F, for example, is not 100%.
+So, it is used in combination with health and family history to identify children who may have autism and need more testing.
 Your opinions as a parent are irreplaceable and of the most importance.

 If you are concerned and your child has not been formally screened: